erkhmeezx/LUTemon/README.md

-This project was done in Android Studio
+This LUTemon project was done by me using Android Studio.